ElijahGitH/restaurantproject/README.txt

-Make sure to have MongoDB installed, Node.js, and MongoDB Compass for GUI.
+Make sure to have MongoDB installed, Node.js, and MongoDB Compass for GUI to see collections.

 1. Navigate to the server folder, right click the folder, and open a terminal.